menouarazib/orchestra/README.md

-# Orchestra
+# Orchestra: A Tailored MLOps System

-Orchestra is an MLOps system designed for the French National Data Center for Natural Plasmas of the Solar System [CDPP](https://cdpp.cnes.fr/).
-It facilitates the installation, management, prediction, and monitoring of machine learning models.
+Orchestra is a specialized MLOps system, meticulously designed for the [**French National Data Center for Natural Plasmas of the Solar System (CDPP)**](https://cdpp.cnes.fr/).
+Its core function is to facilitate the installation, management, prediction, and monitoring of pre-existing machine learning models.
+These models are uniquely tailored for detecting events in space physics data.
+This innovative system significantly boosts the efficiency for generating catalogs of events in space physics, marking it as an indispensable asset in the realm of space research.

-Each machine learning model is required to be implemented as a `python module` and should include a [metadata.json](https://github.com/menouarazib/orchestra/blob/master/metadata.json) file with necessary information.
-Orchestra manages the installation of these models along with their requirements in a dedicated Docker container.
+Each machine learning model is mandated to be implemented as a `python module` and must include a [metadata.json] file containing essential information.
+Orchestra expertly manages the installation of these models along with their requirements within a dedicated Docker container.

-All models installed within Orchestra are expected to adhere to these guidelines.
-This ensures a streamlined process and efficient management of resources within the system.
+All models integrated within Orchestra are required to comply with these guidelines.
+This ensures a seamless process and effective management of resources within the system, thereby enhancing its overall performance.

 # Installation of Orchestra